ibm-cloud-docs/vpc/limitations.md

 * Live migration is not supported.

 * We have temporarily suspended API support for creating new instances from an existing boot volume.
 For more information, see the [API change log](/docs/vpc?topic=vpc-api-change-log).

-## Storage restrictions
-{: #storage-restrictions}

-* Customer-managed encryption for secondary volumes is not supported.

 ## API considerations
 {: #api-considerations}